James-S-Santangelo/paper-rcourse/paper.md

 packages.
   - **Lecture 5** builds on tidy data topic to learn transforming datasets to appropriate formats for different scientific questions and for reproducing existing figures.
 - Exploratory data analysis and statistical models:
   - **Lecture 6** focuses on approaches for cleaning up and preprocessing of raw data.
   - **Lecture 7** introduces basic descriptive and inferential statistical techniques such as linear models.
-  - **Lecture 8** focuses on linear mixed effects models to analyze the fixed and random effects in nested exploratory data.
+  - **Lecture 8** focuses on linear mixed effects models to analyze the fixed and random effects in nested exploratory data using `lme4` [@lme4] and `lmerTest` [@lmerTest].
   - **Lecture 9** introduces randomization tests and teaches simulating datasets and applying such tests on simulated and read data.
   - **Lecture 10** objective is to learn multivariate statistics with a focus on principle component analysis and multivariate analysis of variance.
 - Numerical modeling:
-  - **Lecture 11** introduces model selection approach, its benefits over traditional
-inferential statistics, and model selection criteria such as Akaike's  Information Criterion.
+  - **Lecture 11** introduces model selection approach, its benefits over traditional inferential statistics, and model selection criteria such as Akaike's  Information Criterion.
   - **Lecture 12** objective is to learn population models and using differential equations to analyze system dynamics.
 - Reproducible science:
   - **Lecture 13** focuses on time series data and fitting numerical models to such datasets.
   - **Lecture 14** introduces the scientific method and integrating scientific approaches with group dynamics and in assigning roles and tasks.
 In this lecture students form groups for the final course project.